Martin Luther King Jr.: Morehouse College

-During King's junior year in high school, Morehouse College—an all-male historically black college that King's father and maternal grandfather had attended—began accepting high school juniors who passed the school's entrance examination.
-As World War II was underway many black college students had been enlisted in the war, decreasing the numbers of students at Morehouse College.
-So, the university aimed to increase their student numbers by allowing juniors to apply.
-In 1944, at the age of 15, King passed the entrance examination and was enrolled at the university for the school season that autumn.
+During King's junior year in high school, Morehouse College—an all-male historically black college that King's father and maternal grandfather had attended—began accepting high school juniors who passed the entrance examination.
+As World War II was underway, many black college students had been enlisted, so the university aimed to increase their enrollment by allowing juniors to apply.
+In 1944, aged 15, King passed the examination and was enrolled at the university that autumn.

-In the summer before King started his freshman year at Morehouse, he boarded a train with his friend—Emmett "Weasel" Proctor—and a group of other Morehouse College students to work in Simsbury, Connecticut, at the tobacco farm of Cullman Brothers Tobacco (a cigar business).
-This was King's first trip outside of the segregated south into the integrated north.
-In a June 1944 letter to his father King wrote about the differences that struck him between the two parts of the country, "On our way here we saw some things I had never anticipated to see.
+In the summer before King started at Morehouse, he boarded a train with his friend—Emmett "Weasel" Proctor—and a group of other Morehouse College students to work in Simsbury, Connecticut, at the tobacco farm of Cullman Brothers Tobacco.
+This was King's first trip into the integrated north.
+In a June 1944 letter to his father, King wrote about the differences that struck him: "On our way here we saw some things I had never anticipated to see.
 After we passed Washington there was no discrimination at all.
 The white people here are very nice.
-We go to any place we want to and sit any where we want to."
-The students worked at the farm to be able to provide for their educational costs at Morehouse College, as the farm had partnered with the college to allot their salaries towards the university's tuition, housing, and other fees.
-On weekdays King and the other students worked in the fields, picking tobacco from 7:00am till at least 5:00pm, enduring temperatures above 100 °F, to earn roughly USD$4 per day.
-On Friday evenings, King and the other students visited downtown Simsbury to get milkshakes and watch movies, and on Saturdays they would travel to Hartford, Connecticut, to see theatre performances, shop and eat in restaurants.
-On each Sunday they would go to Hartford to attend church services, at a church filled with white congregants.
-King wrote to his parents about the lack of segregation in Connecticut, relaying how he was amazed they could go to "one of the finest restaurants in Hartford" and that "Negroes and whites go to the same church".
+We go to any place we want to and sit anywhere we want to."
+The farm had partnered with Morehouse College to allot their wages towards the university's tuition, housing, and fees.
+On weekdays King and the other students worked in the fields, picking tobacco from 7:00 am to at least 5:00 pm, enduring temperatures above 100 °F, to earn roughly USD$4 per day.
+On Friday evenings, the students visited downtown Simsbury to get milkshakes and watch movies, and on Saturdays they would travel to Hartford, Connecticut, to see theatre performances, shop, and eat in restaurants.
+On Sundays, they attended church services in Hartford at a church filled with white congregants.
+King wrote to his parents about the lack of segregation, relaying how he was amazed they could go to "one of the finest restaurants in Hartford" and that "Negroes and whites go to the same church".